rdytech/superset-client/README.md

 Experiment with the API calls directly by open a pry console using
 `bin/console`

-The assumption is that this Gem would be used for general api calls and/or for guest token retrieval when setting up applications to use the superset embedded dashboard workflow.
+Primary usage is for general api calls and/or for guest token retrieval when setting up applications to use the superset embedded dashboard workflow.

 The Superset API users may then fall into 2 categories
 - a user for general api calls to endpoints for Dashboards, Datasets, Charts, Users, Roles etc.  ref `Superset::Credential::ApiUser`